 Lagoon Systems Struggle to Meet New Ammonia Limits

-To effectively treat ammonia in lagoons requires nitrifying bacteria and an environment where the bacteria can thrive.
+Effectively treating ammonia in lagoons requires nitrifying bacteria and an environment where the bacteria can thrive.
 The success of aerated and facultative lagoons in removing ammonia is limited to moderate-temperature weather.
 Once the water temperature dips below 40° Fahrenheit, the bacteria needed to treat ammonia become inactive.
 As a result, many small communities need alternative solutions for ammonia reduction that can withstand cold winter temperatures.

 Disinfection, the third component of new NPDES permit limits, is essential because bacteria, protozoa, and viruses present in water can lead to disease and illness.
 Even just a single exposure can have hazardous health effects.
-“Bodily contact with polluted water can be detrimental to human health,” explains Beaman.
+“Bodily contact with polluted water can harm human health,” explains Beaman.
 “Children and other stream users may inadvertently ingest water from receiving streams or come in contact through a wound, cut, or scrape, so disinfection is crucial.”

 Evaluation of Technologies Used to Reduce Ammonia